 Instructions

-- Melt the dark chocolate and butter in a microwave in 30-second bursts, stirring each time, until fully melted and combined.220 g Dark Chocolate, 200 g Butter
+- Melt the dark chocolate and butter in a bowl in the microwave in 30-second bursts, stirring each time, until fully melted and combined.220 g Dark Chocolate (Bittersweet), 200 g Butter

-- Whisk the eggs, sugars, and vanilla extract together for 3 minutes until the mixture becomes moussy and light.
+- In another bowl, whisk the eggs, sugars, and vanilla extract together for 3 minutes until the mixture becomes moussy and light.
 I use an electric whisk but if whisking by hand it will take about 5-6 minutes.200 g Light Brown Sugar, 50 g Granulated Sugar, 3 Eggs, 2 teaspoon Vanilla Extract

 - Using a metal spoon, mix the cooled chocolate mixture into the egg mixture.